fhunleth/bbb-buildroot-fwup/README.md

 | Rootfs B partition | Configured to be 128 MiB; unused until the firmware update |
 | Application data partition | FAT32 partition used for demonstration.
 Application data that should survive firmware updates would be put here. |

-The way it works it that uboot boots Linux from Rootfs A. At a later point in time, the user applies an update.
+The way it works is that uboot boots Linux from Rootfs A. At a later point in time, the user applies an update.
 This gets written to the Rootfs B partition.
 After all of the data gets written, the MBR will be updated to make uboot boot Linux from the Rootfs B partition.
 This has a nice property in that if the user pulls the power or hits cancel midway during the update, the system will boot from Rootfs A like the firmware update never happened.
 Likewise, if an error is detected midway into the firmware update process, no damage is done.
-You can still brick the system if the firmware update is valid, but the software in it is buggy.
+Obviously, you can still brick the system if the firmware update is valid, but the software in it is buggy.
 To recover from that, you could create a uboot script that boots from the opposite rootfs partition if you hold down a button or something.
 That is not demonstrated here.

 ## Building the demo

-For the demo, we need an old and new firmware.
-We'll install the old firmware and then upgrade to the new firmware.
+For the demo, we need an two firmware files, "v1" and "v2".
+We'll install the "v1" firmware and then upgrade to the "v2" firmware.

 NOTE: Building takes a while.
 If you want to cheat, just copy the firmware files that I made from the `prebuilt` directory.